-Aimee is a co founder and project manager of Eco Hacker Farm, project manager of Kuckucksmuehle, co-founder of RioLaden eV (a community managed organic and regional food shop), she runs workshops centered around permaculture topics.
+Aimee is a co-founder and project manager of Eco Hacker Farm, project manager of Kuckucksmuehle, co-founder of RioLaden eV (a community-managed organic and regional food shop), she runs workshops centred around permaculture topics.
 She is also a compost toilet designer, permaculture designer and permaculture design certificate holder.
 She can be found at tech conferences and alternative festivals delivering workshops and presentations or at Kuckucksmuehle gardening, organising or relaxing in a hammock.
 She also runs a yearly coding camp for young people.
-She is passionate and dedicated to spread permaculture and sustainable living ideals into the world.
+She is passionate and dedicated to spreading permaculture and sustainable living ideas into the world.

 Send an email to email@example.com to apply for this opportunity.

 People care – grow as a community, provide space for a new community member